driplineorg/dripline/source/Architecture.rst

 Architecture
 ============

 Dripline is a protocol for a controls framework aimed at medium-sized experiments, where one wants a distributed and flexible controls system.
-A full Dripline-based system is called a "mesh," and it comprises a number of different types of components, including the broker, endpoints, and services.
+A full dripline-based system is called a "mesh," and it comprises a number of different types of components, including the broker, endpoints, and services.
 A user typically interacts with the mesh via an agent.
 Each part of the system will be described in its own section below.

 The Mesh
 ========

-A full Dripline system is called a "mesh."
+A full dripline system is called a "mesh."
 The main components of a mesh are a AMQP broker and any number of producers and consumers of messages.
 At the most basic level, agents send requests to endpoints, which can send back replies, and messages are directed to their destination via a broker.

 .. image:: images/mesh.png